 - 2.19 Mechanisms previously used for monitoring, which will continue to be employed include the Joint Housing Land Availability Studies.
 It will be important to monitor the uptake of land and status of sites, in terms of achieving a 5 year housing land supply, particularly in the Northern Connections Corridor. - 2.20 There are no clear mechanisms, however, for bringing sites forward which are constrained.
 The Council is relying heavily on improved market conditions which, even in a buoyant economy, may not favour the uptake of many sites.
-In order to secure realistic development opportunities in this area, the release of those brownfield sites in attractive, accessible locations on the edge of settlements, where there are positive indications that existing uses can be relocated in a short timescale is necessary.
+In order to secure realistic development opportunities in this area, the release of those brownfield sites in attractive, accessible locations on the edge of settlements, where existing uses would be more appropriately located elsewhere in purpose built accommodation is necessary.